Navezjt/sd-webui-reactor/README.md

 3. Go to the (Windows)`venv\Scripts` or (MacOS/Linux)`venv/bin` run Terminal or Console (cmd) there and type `activate`
 4. Then:
 - `python -m pip install -U pip`
-- `pip uninstall -y onnx onnxruntime onnxruntime-gpu onnxruntime-silicon onnxruntime-extensions`
+- `pip uninstall -y onnxruntime onnxruntime-gpu onnxruntime-silicon onnxruntime-extensions`
-- `pip install onnx==1.14.1 onnxruntime`
+- `pip install "onnxruntime-gpu>=1.16.1"`

 If it didn't help - it seems that you have another extension reinstalling `onnxruntime` when SD WebUI checks requirements.
 Please see your extensions list.
-If you find there "WD14 tagger" - try to disable it and then follow the steps above once again.
-This extension causes reinstalling of `onnxruntime` to `onnxruntime-gpu` or `onnxruntime==1.16.0` every time SD WebUI runs.<br>ORT 1.16.0 has a bug https://github.com/microsoft/onnxruntime/issues/17631 - don't install it!
+Some extensions can causes reinstalling of `onnxruntime-gpu` to `onnxruntime<1.16.1` every time SD WebUI runs.<br>ORT 1.16.0 has a bug https://github.com/microsoft/onnxruntime/issues/17631 - don't install it!

 ### **VII.
 "ImportError: cannot import name 'builder' from 'google.protobuf.internal'"**